Money Owed and Owned

-Professor Joseph Huber, who is considered by many to be among the top monetary reform economists in the world, has added another element to discussions concerning how modern banking has shifted away from the 2-tier banking structure (fractional reserve or money multiplier model).
+Professor Joseph Huber, who is considered by many to be among the top monetary reform economists in the world, has added another element to discussions about fractional reserve deposit expansion.
 The traditional explanation he says is dead wrong because it conceals an important fact about how the two tier structure actually now involves a "split circuit" of money circulation.

 Echoing Dr. Kumhof and others, Huber asserts that "money" (or what he calls bank money) creation has been increasingly bank led, with the central bank adding reserves only when needed by the commercial banks.
 This trend has been developing over the last 40 or so years as improving technology allows for speedier transfers of money.

 As Dr. Huber explains it, reserves represent the first tier or circuit of money circulation and which is known as "wholesale money".
 This first tier is completely separate from the second tier, or circuit, involving "demand deposits" (short term savings, checking accounts and so forth).
 The second tier is often referred to as "retail money."
 Each circuit operates completely independently of the other, although the 2nd tier or circuit is, as of old, dependent on the first tier, or circuit, where "reserves" circulate back and forth between banks as they settle their accounts each day, this due to increased velocity permitted by modern technology.

 Since the money represented by the first circuit (reserves) circulates much faster than "bank money" which is often parked in savings accounts, etc. in the second circuit, fewer reserves are needed to settle accounts than previously.
-Bottom line though, what Huber calls "bank money" has over the past one to two centuries very nearly driven out sovereign money.
+Bottom line though is that what Huber calls "bank money" has over the past one to two centuries very nearly driven out sovereign money.
 Huber's discussion, which includes a chart showing the gradual increase of "bank money" versus "sovereign money" over the last 100 years, is well worth watching.